We encourage services to seek feedback for the purposes of improvement and change!

 We are happy to share our experiences with Scottish providers if needed and vice versa!

-Response from Ben Simmons, Engagement & Support Officer, Care Opinion Scotland on 31 Jul 2017 at 14:21
+Response from Ben Simmons, Development and Engagement Officer, Care Opinion Scotland on 31 Jul 2017 at 14:21

 Thanks so much for the lovely feedback, it was a big piece of work and its great to hear that our conclusions make sense.